 Demographic assumptions are used to estimate when future benefits are payable to members and beneficiaries, including assumptions about mortality rates, termination rates, and patterns of early retirement.
 Each of these assumptions is updated periodically, based on a detailed review of the experience of the Plan and on the expectations for future trends.

 b.
-Experience losses/gains
+Experience losses

-Experience gains of \$60,465 arose during the year ending December 31, 2021, from differences between the actuarial assumptions and actual results, causing a decrease to the accrued pension obligation.
-For the year ending December 31, 2020, these differences resulted in experience losses of \$16,534 causing an increase in the accrued pension obligation.
+Experience losses of \$119,356 arose during the year ending December 31, 2024 (2023 - \$65,914), from differences between the actuarial assumptions and actual results, causing an increase to the accrued pension obligation.

 Commitments